 The behavior that is specific to each register and the type of access to the register is not described in this document.
-For a detailed description of these features and their effects on the registers, see the Arm[®] Architecture Reference Manual Supplement Armv8, for Armv8-R architecture profile.
+For a detailed description of these features and their effects on the registers, see the Arm® Architecture Reference Manual Supplement Armv8, for the Armv8-R AArch32 architecture profile.